 Neurofeedback exercises our “neurological muscles,” retrains the brain, improves neuroplasticity, and allows the brain to reorganize, learn new patterns of behavior, and become de-habituated from “stuck” patterns that represent suboptimal processing.
 This therapy is proving to be beneficial in treating a wide range of difficult conditions otherwise unresponsive to conventional treatments: Traumatic Brain Injury (TBI), Post Traumatic Stress Disorder (PTSD), Post-Concussion Syndrome, Anxiety, Depression, Autism, and Attention Deficit Disorders (ADD/ADHD).
 Neurofeedback therapy results in a healthier, more flexible, efficiently and higher-functioning brain.
-When the brain is put in touch with itself and functionality is restored, the nervous system begins to intelligently self-regulate, the brain becomes accustomed to this optimal way of being and the effects of neurofeedback treatment last longer and longer until the brain is able to sustain the gains in performance and functioning and continues to improve after sessions are no longer needed.
+When the brain networks function optimally for that individual the nervous system begins more intelligently to self-regulate.
 These long-term benefits of neurofeedback are independent of age, comprehension, physical ability and mental capacity.